nyl-auster/rust-memo/README.md

 ### Install a crate

 example to add "rand" crate to your project.
-Add rand to your dependencies :
+Add rand to your dependencies in your Cargo.toml file.
 ```toml
 [dependencies]
 rand = "0.3.14"
 ```
-now run
+now run :
 ```sh
 cargo build
 ```

-Example to use in your "rand" in your project, at the top of your file:
+Example on how tu use "Rgn" trait methods :
 ```rust
 extern crate rand;
 // put Rng trait in the scope to use its methods like "gen_range"